j-r-e-i-d/Recipes/_notes/Baked Minty Rice with Feta and Pomegranate Relish.md

 Combine rice, butter, and salt in a 13x9” baking dish, then pour in a scant 3 1/2 cups water; top with mint sprigs.
 Cover tightly with foil and bake until rice is tender and water is absorbed, 30–35 minutes.
 Remove from oven; pluck out mint.
 Fluff rice with a fork.

-Heat griiler.
+Heat griller.
 Arrange feta over rice.
-Broil until rice around edges of pan is browned and crisp and feta is starting to brown, 8–10 minutes.
+Grill until rice around edges of pan is browned and crisp and feta is starting to brown, 8–10 minutes.
 Spoon pomegranate relish over.

-### Ingredient info:
-Pomegranate molasses can be found at Middle Eastern markets, some supermarkets, and online.